Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland. Phone: +48 600 43 53 83

 Built with lots of green spaces and balconies

-Residential buildings from the late 1960s and later.
+Residential buildings from the late 1960s and later

 The prefabricated concrete elements of communism are known for both their ugliness and misanthropic architecture.
 But are they really that bad?
 At least they weren’t so keen to utilise every single square metre, leaving air and green spaces between buildings.
 And they were durable – many of the concrete elements are virtually impossible to destroy, even though concrete construction was only meant to be a temporary solution for the next 30-40 years.
 But the vast majority are still standing, and over time the facades have been painted, central heating has been installed, the buildings have been thermally insulated and the old electrical installations renovated.
 All in all, many have become decent homes, even if you can still hear your neighbour going to the toilet or quarrels in the apartment downstairs.
 But you can also do that even in very modern apartment blocks.